laggron42/Laggrons-Dumb-Cogs/docs/warnsystem.rst

     receive a message and this will be logged in the modlog.

 *   ``[p]masswarn 5 --take-actions --send-dm --reason "toxic potatoes"
-    --has-role Starbucks`` Just bans everone with the role "Starbucks"
+    --has-role Starbucks`` Just bans everyone with the role "Starbucks"

 ^^^^^^^
 warnset